Published: 09 Apr 2020

-Each of these testing practices are interlinked with one another to identify the errors, validate the behavior, performance, and reliability of the software.
+Each of these testing practices is interlinked with one another to identify the errors, validate the behaviour, performance, and reliability of the software.
 After the initial unit testing practice, integration testing is taken up which involves testing system components and units of code effectively.
 Significantly, the integration testing process becomes an essential need for businesses before actually planning to move for system testing and other methods of software testing.

-Integration testing is one of the methodologies of software testing where individual components or units of code are tested to validate interactions among different software system modules.
+Integration testing is one of the agile methodologies of software testing where individual components or units of code are tested to validate interactions among different software system modules.
 In this process, these system components are either tested as a single group or organized iteratively.